 Funds provided are less than points.
-If you meet all the tests in the Exception except that the funds you provided were less than the points charged to you, you can deduct the points in the year paid up to the amount of funds you provided.
+If the funds you provided were less than the points charged to you, you can deduct the points in the year paid up to the amount of funds you provided.
+You must meet all of the other tests in the Exception.
 In addition, you can deduct any points paid by the seller.

 Example 1.
-When you took out a \$100,000 mortgage loan to buy your home in December you were charged one point (\$1,000).
+When you took out a \$100,000 mortgage loan to buy your home in December, you were charged one point (\$1,000).
 You meet all the tests for deducting points in the Exception, except the only funds you provided were a \$750 down payment.
 Of the \$1,000 you were charged for points, you can deduct \$750 in the year paid.